-The ACS provides the number of foreign-born new arrivals, which is then used to separate the historical net other than legal immigration into those entering and those leaving.
+The ACS provides data to help derive the number of foreign-born new arrivals, which is then used to separate the historical net other than legal immigration into those entering and those leaving.
 There are several other key inputs that go into this calculation, including an estimated undercount factor.
 This factor accounts for (1) differences between the foreign-born data from the ACS and the component pieces obtained from DHS, (2) differences between the ACS (Public Use Microdata Sample) and Census' total population, and (3) the foreign-born residing in Puerto Rico.
-The estimated other than legal immigration is calculated by taking the Beers'd foreign born from the ACS (after applying the undercount factors) and subtracting the legal new arrivals.
+The estimated other than legal immigration is calculated by taking the foreign born from the ACS (after smoothing and applying the undercount factors) and subtracting the legal new arrivals.
 The estimated historical other than legal emigration is then calculated as the difference between the net other than legal immigration (calculated in the HISTORICAL subprocess) and the estimated historical other than legal immigration.
 A series of steps are then taken to smooth the two categories.
-Assumptions split the historical other immigrants into those who arrive or depart the Social Security area as a never-authorized immigrant, nonimmigrant, and visa-overstayer immigrant.
+Based on various assumptions, the historical other immigrants are split into those who arrive or depart the Social Security area as a never-authorized immigrant, nonimmigrant, and visa-overstayer immigrant.